atugushev/atugushev.github.io/_posts/2022-04-02-lookupd-support-in-ansq.md

 # Lookupd support in ansq

 Latelty I've been working on [ansq](https://github.com/list-family/ansq) for a few days adding support for [nsqlookupd](https://nsq.io/components/nsqlookupd.html).
-This important feature will hellp to build distributed and scallable services based on [NSQ](https://nsq.io) messaging platform.
+This important feature will help to build distributed and scalable services based on [NSQ](https://nsq.io) messaging platform.

 ### Pull requests